lorensen/VTKExamples/src/VTKBook/Chapter6.md

 quadric function.
 It is pos-

-sible to generate one or more isolines/isosurfaces simultaneously using vtkContourFilter .
+sible to generate one or more isolines/isosurfaces simultaneously using vtkContourFilter.
 As **Figure6--39** shows, we use the GenerateValues() method to specify a scalar range, and the number

 of contours within this range (including the initial and final scalar values). vtkContourFilter generates duplicate vertices, so we can use vtkCleanPolyData to remove them.
 To improve the rendered appearance of the isosurface, we use vtkPolyDataNormals to create surface normals.
-(We describe normal generation in Chapter 9 .)
+(We describe normal generation in Chapter 9.)

 **200** Fundamental Algorithms